shner-elmo/TradingView-Screener/README.md

 ## Comparison to Similar Packages

-...
+Unlike other Python libraries that have specific features like extracting the sentiment, or what not.
+This package is but a (low-level) wrapper around TradingView's `/screener` API endpoint.

+It merely documents the endpoint, by listing all the functions and operations available, the different fields you can use, the markets, instruments (even some that you wont find on TradingView's website), and so on.

+This library is also a wrapper that makes it easier to generate those verbose JSON payloads.

 ## Robustness & Longevity

 This package is designed to be future-proof.
-All columns and markets are documented on the website, which is updated daily via a GitHub Actions script, reducing dependency on hardcoded values.
+There are no hard-coded values in the package, all fields/columns and markets are documented on the website, which is updated daily via a GitHub Actions script.

 ## How It Works